georg-jung/BlazorWoL/README.md

 3. Open the shown location in a browser (probably `localhost:5000`) and add your first host.

 You can add the application in IIS for more serious hosting.
 You can set up T-SQL as a backend for backup etc..
 See the [`appsettings.json` file](appsettings.json) for details.

+## Known Limitations

+* Adding hosts by hostname is currently impossible on linux, as the ARP API is windows specific.